Mount Rogers Winter Naturalist Rally

 Join us for our annual visit to a rare valley bowl that plays host to the rare wintering birds from the far north including the golden eagle and rough-legged hawk.

-BRDC is hosting a Friendsgiving potluck dinner for community members, BRDC members and guests on Thursday, November 9th at 4pm.
-We will have a social hour from 4:00pm to 5:00pm, and dinner at 5:00pm.
+BRDC is hosting a Friendsgiving potluck dinner for community members, BRDC members and guests on Thursday, November 13, beginning at 6pm.
 As the year begins to close, we want to take an evening to join together and share a meal with friends.
 If you haven’t had time to visit, this will be a great opportunity to tour the newly restored Schoolhouse.
 Please bring your favorite dish!

 To register, please email us at info@blueridgediscoverycenter.org.